-24.10 Governing law
+24.8 Governing law

-- 24.10.1 All transactions in Shares are governed by the laws of England and Wales. - 24.10.2 By applying for Shares, the Shareholder agrees to be bound by the Instrument of Incorporation and this Prospectus (as may be amended from time to time).
+- 24.8.1 All transactions in Shares are governed by the laws of England and Wales. - 24.8.2 By applying for Shares, the Shareholder agrees to be bound by the Instrument of Incorporation and this Prospectus (as may be amended from time to time).
 The Company, the Instrument of Incorporation and this Prospectus are governed by the laws of England and Wales.
-The Company, the ACD and Shareholders will be subject to the exclusive jurisdiction of the courts of England and Wales to settle any dispute or claim arising out of or in connection with a Shareholder's investment in a Company or any related matter.
+The Company, the ACD and Shareholders of the Company will be subject to the exclusive jurisdiction of the courts of England and Wales to settle any dispute or claim arising out of or in connection with a Shareholder's investment in the Company or any related matter. - 24.8.3 The UK AIFM regime requires the ACD to give details of legal instruments providing for the recognition and enforcement of judgments in England and Wales (which is the territory in which the Company is established).
 The laws of England and Wales provide a number of legal mechanisms for the recognition and enforcement of judgments.